 Turbosmart’s eBoost range of electronic boost controllers gives you the ultimate control over your boost curve.
 Turbosmart electronic boost controllers allow you to control three individual characteristics of your boost, by adjusting three easy to set parameters: The maximum boost pressure (set point), The spool-up rate of the turbocharger (wastegate pressure), and the reaction time of the controller (sensitivity).

 1. Can I fit and setup an eBoost2 or eBoost STREET myself?

-eBoost 2 controllers are a fully-featured programmable electronic device.
-Turbosmart recommends that you use a reputable, qualified technician to install e-boost 2 controllers.
+eBoost2 controllers are fully-featured programmable electronic devices.
+Turbosmart recommends using a reputable, qualified technician to install e-boost 2 controllers.
 If you are a competent, technically-savvy DIY installer.
 GREAT!
 Then we suggest you carefully read and follow the instructions included with the unit.

 2. If I’m not using external switching or aux output should I leave those wires disconnected?